Óscar Carmona

 António Óscar de Fragoso Carmona (Note: /pt-PT/.)
-(November 24, 1869 – April 18, 1951) was the president of Portugal, serving from 1926 until his death in 1951.
-A Portuguese army officer and politician, he previously served as prime minister of Portugal from 1926 to 1928, served as the minister of war, in late 1923 and in 1926, and as minister of foreign affairs in 1926.
+(November 24, 1869 – April 18, 1951) was a Portuguese army officer and politician who served as president of Portugal from 1926 until his death in 1951.
+Before his presidency, he served as prime minister of Portugal from 1926 to 1928, he previously served as minister of war in late 1923 and in 1926, and as minister of foreign affairs in 1926.

 Political origin

 Carmona was a republican and a Freemason, and was a quick adherent to the proclamation of the Portuguese First Republic on 5 October 1910.
 He was, however, never a sympathizer of the democratic form of government, and – as he would later confess in an interview to António Ferro – he only voted for the first time at the 1933 constitutional referendum.
 During the First Republic, he briefly served as Minister of War in the cabinet of António Ginestal Machado in 1923.
 Unlike the popular marshal Gomes da Costa, Carmona had not seen action in World War I.